JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 ### Decoding the callback value

 The response carried URL-encoded data.
-An authorization response is live credential material, so I decoded it locally in the session I was already working in rather than passing it to an external tool.
+An authorization code is usable credential material until it is exchanged or expires, so I decoded it in the session rather than pasting it into a hosted tool where the value would leave the machine.

 ```powershell
 [System.Uri]::UnescapeDataString("<ENCODED-CALLBACK-VALUE>")